-Las Vegas attack: America's gun laws explained
+Pittsburgh attack: America's gun laws explained - CBBC Newsround

 They say they want to be able to use them to protect themselves if they need to.

-They also say that if guns were banned then criminals would still have them anyway and ordinary people wouldn't be able to protect defend themselves if they needed to.
+They also say that if guns were banned then criminals would still have them anyway and ordinary people wouldn't be able to defend themselves if they needed to.

 Every time there is a serious attack involving guns like this, the arguments about the country's gun laws start again.

-Even if a president in America thought the rules should be changed and the gun laws needed to be made stricter, he or she can't not just change the rules on their own but would need a lot of support from other politicians who often don't agree.
+Even if a president in America thought the rules should be changed and the gun laws needed to be made stricter, he or she can't just change the rules on their own.
+They would need a lot of support from other politicians, who often don't agree.

 Barack Obama, who was president of the US before Donald Trump, said that not being able to deal with gun control was the greatest frustration of his time in the job.